gentlerainsky/my-programming-notebook/r_note.md

 This is essentially equivalent to going through each row and adding up the boys and girls counts for that year and recording that value in a new column called total.

+**structure of data**
+- str(DATA_VARIABLE_NAME)

+ taking a quick peek at your data frame, and viewing its dimensions and data types is str, which stands for structure.

+**Turn numerical data to categorical**
+- factor(COLUMN_NAME)

+the data frame month is stored as a numerical variable (numbers 1 - 12).
+Therefore we can force R to treat this variable as categorical, what R calls a factor, variable with factor(month).

 **plot some graph using ggplot**

 ```R